 Symphonic Blues

-BREAKING NEWS!
-3-7-2024: The first three movements of my Symphonic Blues #6 composition, have been recorded and are being mixed.
-But you can hear the unpolished version which is pretty cool.
+The Symphonic Blues No 6 recording is complete.
 Just scroll down to the playstation.
 Also check out the on-line credits to see the players and producers, as well as the crowdfunding friends that made this all possible.
 If you are inspired to be part of this project you can join the list HERE.

 HISTORY 1966 to Date